CarawaySeed42/PotreeLoaderCpp/README.md

 # PotreeLoaderCpp
-This project provides functionality to iterate through point cloud octree data generated for the Potree rendererr
+This project provides functionality to iterate through point cloud octree data generated for the Potree renderer

+Readme Work in Progress...